aldortheold/hobbitle-game/README.md

 ## Wordle-like game built in Python Tkinter completely from scratch

-🧝‍♂️ The goal is to find the combination of 5 characters from J.R.R.
+🧝‍♂️ The goal is to find a combination of 5 characters from J.R.R.
 Tolkien's "Hobbit" in 6 tries.

 🌃 The game supports two languages (Engish and Russian), as well as light and dark color themes.